tatsuyafujisaki/script-cheat-sheet/README.md

 realpath <file-or-folder>
 ```

-# How to find the encoding of a file on both Mac/Linux
+# How to detect the encoding of a file on both Mac/Linux
 ```shell
 file --mime sample.txt
 ```